jjiayu/jjiayu/README.md

 😀 I’m open to discussion 💬 and collaboration 👯.

-🌱 I will share more code bases for my research projects when appropriate.
+🌱 More code bases for my research projects will come soon.

-🌟 For more information aboout my research, please go to my [personal webpage](https://jjiayu.github.io/).
+🌟 For more information aboout my research, please go to my [personal homepage](https://jjiayu.github.io/).

 <!--
 **jjiayu/jjiayu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.